vinnymeller/nix-wrapper-modules/README.md

 The above snippet does everything the prior 2 examples did, and then some!

-That's a full module, but just for that package, and the result is a fully portable derivation, just like the wrapper scripts above!
+That's a full module [(defined like this)](https://github.com/BirdeeHub/nix-wrapper-modules/blob/main/wrapperModules/a/alacritty/module.nix), but just for that package, and the result is a fully portable derivation, just like the wrapper scripts above!

 And you can call `.wrap` on it as many times as you want!
 You can define your own options to easily toggle things for your different use cases and re-export it in a flake and change them on import, etc.